-The #1 question I’m asked when it comes to Disney World is how to get a lot done at Magic Kingdom.
+The question I’m most asked when it comes to Disney World is how to get it all done at Magic Kingdom.

-That first Magic Kingdom day, though – it’s ON.
-We usually pick a weekday in which the park is still open pretty late (usually that ends up being around 11pm, give or take), and we don’t pay attention to extra magic hours.
-Again, like I’ve said before, rope drop isn’t in our vocab, and as much as I’d love to see the opening show, I just can’t wake up that early.
-We typically end up walking through the gate around 10/10:30am.
+That first day for us at Magic Kingdom?
+It’s ON.
+So we usually pick a weekday in which the park is still open pretty late.
+Usually that ends up being around 11pm, give or take, and we don’t pay attention to the extra magic hours.
+Like I’ve said before, rope drop isn’t in our vocab.
+As much as I’d love to see the opening show, I just can’t wake up that early.
+So we typically end up walking through the gate around 10/10:30 am.

 Entering The Park

 First things first: Main Street.
-The first round of castle pictures ensues.
-Also – shopping, at least to get my princess crown for the day.
+The first round of castle pictures.
+Also shopping, at least to get my princess crown for the day.

 Where To First?

-I have to admit, it was a really wise choice and we practically walked on Jungle Cruise.
+I have to admit, it was a really wise choice.
+We practically walked on Jungle Cruise.

-The only bad thing is, we have our routine when it comes to Tomorrowland, and since we broke that, we were sort of all over the place.
+We have our routine when it comes to Tomorrowland, and since we broke that we were sort of all over the place.
 I thought I would HATE it – not really having a plan – but surprisingly, it didn’t bother me in the least.

-Pirates Of The Caribbean was closed for refurbishment, which we knew about in advance, and I was SO ANXIOUS AND EXCITED to get on Splash Mountain that we immediately headed there next.
+Pirates Of The Caribbean was closed for refurbishment, which we knew about in advance.
+I was SO ANXIOUS AND EXCITED to get on Splash Mountain that we immediately headed there next.

-We didn’t have breakfast, and were hungry, so next we grabbed a snack.
+We didn’t have any breakfast, and were hungry, so next we grabbed a snack.

-We still had time before our first fast pass of the day (which was Thunder Mountain), so we took a quick walk to The Haunted Mansion.
-There was no wait, so we let a ton of people on before us so I could finish my ice cream!
+We still had time before our first fast pass of the day (Thunder Mountain), so we took a quick walk to The Haunted Mansion.
+There was no wait, so we let a ton of people on before us so I could finish my ice cream.

-… and noticed Space Mountain was at a five minute wait, so we ran there real quick (it was 10 minutes by the time we got there – still not bad)!!!
+Then I noticed Space Mountain was at a five minute wait, so we ran there real quick (it was up to 10 minutes by the time we got there – still not bad)!

 So next we headed to Fantasyland to shop at my favorite Beauty & The Beast store, and to try and meet Gaston.

-We got back just as people were getting on the new line, so we got on too.
+We got back just as people were getting in the new line, so we got on too.
 The same cast member was there, moving people up so we didn’t block the bathrooms.
-We were last on line, but made it!
+We were last on line before they closed it, but made it!
 Yay!
-So the cast member got to the group in front of us and asked how many… they were 8 (!!!).
+So the cast member got to the group in front of us and asked how many people.
+They were 8 (!!!).
 Then, he turned to us and flat out said the line was closed.
-Despite the fact that we were already on it and had been for a good five minutes now!
+Despite the fact that we were already on it, and had been for a good five minutes now.
 We were SHOCKED.
-Plus, we are ONLY two people and there was no one else behind us!
+Plus, we are ONLY two people, and there was no one else behind us!
 I really thought he was kidding at first, because it was so crazy!
 I mean, he really couldn’t just let us stay?
 Really?!
-We came back early enough, and um, we were already on the damn line!
-The party of 8 in front of us was pretty shocked too.
+We came back early enough, and um, we were already on line!
+The party of 8 in front of us was shocked too.
 One of the super sweet ladies said, “Well they can just be part of our family!”
 I mean… so super sweet!!!
 But the cast member?
-He flat out said NO. The lady then felt so bad (and was shocked by the cast members attitude!) that she said, “Well, two of us don’t really want to meet him, so if we get off can they just take our spot?”
-Another NO. I swear, Josh and I clearly have personally wronged this man in some other life.
+He flat out said NO. The lady then felt so bad (and was upset by the cast member’s attitude!) that she said, “Well, two of us don’t really want to meet him, so if we get off can they just take our spot?”
+Another NO. I swear, we clearly have personally wronged this man in some other life.
 What.
 The.
 Hell.
-So, needless to say, we did not meet Gaston, and did not go back to try again.
+So, needless to say, we did not meet Gaston, nor did we go back and try again.
 We were just DONE.
 Instead, we headed to meet Ariel (the one with a fin).

-While waiting in line, we got a text from my brother and his girlfriend that they were finally here, so after meeting Ariel, we headed to Pinocchio Haus to meet up for lunch.
+While in line we got a text from my brother and his girlfriend that they were finally here, so after meeting Ariel, we headed to Pinocchio Haus to meet up for lunch.